Skip to main content

 MGMT 501.
 Quantitative Analysis for Management Decisions.
 3 Credits.

 The topic of quantitative business modeling is relevant to all business professionals.
 Management in today's turbulent economic times requires a full breadth of management skills and capabilities.
 This course provides comprehensive coverage of both traditional management skills and new competencies needed in a turbulent environment characterized by economic turmoil and general uncertainty of the future.
 This course is designed for any manager who is engaged in solving difficult business problems.
 The key to problem solving is knowing how to select and then use the right tools.
 The primary goals of this course are to provide a variety of quantitative models that should be useful in solving business problems, explain how they work, and show how the decision maker can apply and interpret them.
 This course covers various topics, such as Linear Programming, Sensitivity Analysis, Network Models, Integer Programming, Nonlinear Programming, and Forecasting.
 Spreadsheet-based tools and techniques will be extensively utilized in building various decision models for effective decision making in this course.
 Because Excel currently offers the best collection of built-in analytical capabilities, it will be used with this course.
 Prior experience with Excel is certainly helpful, but it is not required.
-Prerequisites: Admission to the MBA program and ECON 506.
+Prerequisite: Admission to MBA or Master of Systems Engr and dept consent; ECON 506 required for MBA students; completion of a college stats course OR successful completion of "Business Math and Statistics" from Ivy Software required for engr students.
 S,SS.

 MGMT 475.
 Strategic Management.
 3 Credits.

 This is the capstone course in business.
 The focus is on understanding companies, competitors, and industries, and the factors that influence long term competitive advantage.
 In addition to and in conjunction with these topics, students apply knowledge gained in prerequisite courses to develop integrated cross-functional business strategies.
 The course includes a comprehensive business exam covering material from all prerequisite courses.
-Prerequisites: ACCT 200, ACCT 201, ECON 201, ECON 202, ECON 210, ISBA 217, MGMT 300, MGMT 301, FIN 310, MRKT 305, 95 credits, and declared CoBPA majors only.
+Prerequisite: ACCT 200, ACCT 201, ECON 201, ECON 202, ECON 210, ISBA 217, MGMT 300, MGMT 301, FIN 310, MRKT 305, and 95 credits.
 F,S.

 MGMT 302.
 Human Resource Management.
 3 Credits.

 A survey of the concepts, procedures, and programs associated with Human Resources Management in organizations.
 It includes an overview of the basic management functions and legal issues linked to the execution of the personnel functions of employment, performance appraisal, training, compensation, and development.
-Prerequisites: ECON 210 with grade of C or better, MGMT 300 with grade of C or better, Junior or Senior standing, and declared COBPA majors only.
+Prerequisite: MGMT 300 with grade of C or better and Junior or Senior standing.
 F,S.

 MGMT 431.
 Supply Chain Management.
 3 Credits.

 This course covers the set of approaches utilized to efficiently integrate activities of suppliers, operations/production, and distribution of goods and services.
 Topics include: logistics, inventory, information systems, integration, alliances, procurement, international issues, coordination of product/service and processes in a supply chain, customer value, and decision support.
-Prerequisites: MGMT 301 with grade of C or better and declared COBPA major.
-F.
+Prerequisite: MGMT 301 with grade of C or better.
+F, even years.

 MGMT 310.
 Organizational Behavior.
 3 Credits.